fratajcz/speos/docs/source/validation.rst

 Differential Gene Expression
 ----------------------------

-The DGE task relies on data obtained from the GEMMA database.
+The DGE task relies on data obtained from the `GEMMA database <https://gemma.msl.ubc.ca/phenotypes.html>`_.
 We have defined several sub-phenotypes for every disorder and queried GEMMA for genes that are differentially expressed if that sub-phenotype is present.
 For further methodological details on this task consult the method section in our `preprint <https://www.biorxiv.org/content/10.1101/2023.01.13.523556v1.full.pdf>`_

 One of the subtypes defined for the disorder cardiovascular disease is coronary artery disease.
 The related part of the logfile is as follows: